benknight135/QRApps/README.md

 PATH_TO_REPO\compressors\mpress\mpress -s -x smlgame.exe
 ```
 In this example the application is already smaller than mpress can improve on.
+*Note: Make sure to replace PATH_TO_REPO with the path to this repository*

 #### UPX
 This compressor is run on an exe or dll and tries to make it smaller.
 While testing this gave the largest results as it does not allow the use of the custom allignment.
 This made the code 4x larger before compressing and was only able to compress a small amount.